Cwantic/Documentation/Python/Classes/solution.md

 | getStresses() | list of double | Get the stress value for a load case number and a stress index on each element (see § 9)
 | getMaxStressRatio() | double | Get the max stress ratio for all elements and all load cases.
 You can specify if the result includes the thermal expansion cases (bool - false by default) (see § 10)

-    ATTENTION : the metal given by the solution (getMetal) is different from the metal given by the study !
+    ATTENTION : the metal given by the solution (getMetal) is different from the metal given by the study/design!
-    The 'solution metal' has been transformed depending on the current piping code.
+    The 'solution metal' has been transformed depending on the current piping/structure code.

 See [metal](https://documentation.metapiping.com/Python/Classes/metal.html) for more information.